Reviews

 This binding method is similar to Coptic binding: it comprises folded sections of paper sewn between hardcover boards with exposed weaved stitching along book spines.

 What makes this such a sought-after binding method?
-It allows books to lay flat, which works particularly well for left-handers looking for convenient alternatives to make handmade sketchbooks, journals, and notebooks.
+It allows books to lay flat, which is particularly good news for left-handers looking for lefty notebook, sketchbook, and journal projects.

 Each kit includes a bone folder, needle, awl, binder clips, a foam brush, PVA glue, waxed linen thread, leather strips, signature paper, book boards, decorative endpapers, and more.
-Besides thorough instructions, you’ll also receive a paper punching guide to help you punch holes into sections accurately.
+You’ll also receive a handy paper punching guide!

 Pocket Bookbinding Kit by Cleverhands